 A test bar of known BHN, approximating the hardness of the specimen to be tested, is selected.
 Consistent accuracy is maintained when the test bar BHN is within 15% of the specimen BHN and is of the same general material.
 (Testing non-ferrous materials with carbon steel bars causes impact errors that must be compensated for by applying correction factors to the test results.)
 The test bar is inserted into the Telebrineller instrument and the instrument placed upon the specimen.

-When the Portable Brinell Hardness Tester - Telebrineller System is compete with test bar (1), the anvil (2), encased in a soft molded rubber head (3), rests on the test bar.
+When the Telebrineller instrument is compete with test bar (1), the anvil (2), encased in a soft molded rubber head (3), rests on the test bar.
 The rubber head and a similar resting block (4), provide non-skid footing.
 Below the test bar, a steel impression ball (5), secured in the base of the head, is in contact with both the test bar and the specimen.
-The anvil is struck sharply with a three to five pound hammer.
+The anvil is struck sharply with a three to five-pound hammer.
 The impact, regardless of force, is transmitted equally to the test bar and, through the impression ball to the specimen metal (6), making impressions in both.
 The diameters of the resulting impressions are directly related to the respective hardnesses of the test bar and the specimen.

 A spacing bar (7), operated by a spring catch and button, adjusts the test bar to a clear area for each test.
 By turning the bar to utilize the full length of all four faces, a total of 80 tests can be made with one bar.